germanrcuriel/conan-exiles-admin-map/README.md

 - Store statistics in an own sqlite database.
 - Translations
 - Autorefresh every n minutes if installed in the server or with an rsync script (or similar)
+- Custom filters with their own sql queries
 - Any more ideas? :P

 ## Installation